 Library Indexing and Pooling

 Indexing, also called barcoding, allows for the sequencing of multiple libraries in a single lane, i.e., multiplexing.
-By default all libraries generated by us have a barcode.
+By default all libraries generated by us are barcoded.
+For most library types (whenever the protocol allows) we will use uniquely-dual-indexed adapters (UDIs).
 Multiplexing is required when the typical lane output of 15-25 million reads from the MiSeq, 300-400 million reads from the HiSeq 4000 is greater than required for a single library (e.g., in sequencing BACs, PCR generated fragments, small microbial genomes, transcriptomes, exome, ChIP, and small RNA applications).
 Multiplexing is also the best way to minimize potential lane-to-lane sequencing variation, as all of your samples are subject to the same sequencing conditions.
 For example, if you require two sequencing lanes for six samples we recommend 6-plexing and sequencing over two lanes, instead of 3-plexing per lane.
 The principle is that short nucleotide “barcodes” are appended to each library using specific adapters containing those sequences.
 Libraries containing different indexed adapters are then constructed, quantified, pooled in equimolar amounts, and sequenced.
 Deconvoluting the barcodes informatically allows multiple libraries to be sequenced in a single lane at a potential cost and time saving.
 To date, two methods have been exploited for this: using the commercially available indexing kits (Illumina TruSeq, Nextera, or Bioo Scientific) or synthesizing your own adapter oligos with your own barcodes.
 Bioo Scientific offers Illumina-compatible barcodes (NEXTflex) with up to 384 barcodes.
 The Nextera kit (Epicentre/Illumina) uses dual indexing and transposon mediated fragmentation (‘tagmentation’) followed by PCR amplification to integrate barcoded adapters (so a PCR-free library is not an option using the Nextera kit).
 The dual indexing/adapter tagging strategy (with up to 12 indices available for adapter 1 and up to eight indices for adapter 2) permits up to 96 unique dual index combinations.